MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-holographic-best-practices.md

 # Best practices for holographic anchors

+Keep the following points in mind when you work with holographic anchors:

 - **Size.** Select a holographic anchor that isn't too small or too large.

   - Medium-size digital objects are best, such as a shoebox size or slightly larger.
 Small or large holograms are difficult to manipulate.